SecDevOps has grown in popularity in recent years.

 Highest average in a system, 2020/01/01 - 2020/07/15

-This seminar/workshop aims to implement the concepts and techniques saw in Burn the Datacenter.
-Everything is performed live over real infrastructure and applications, taking a look into the backstage of the process: The tools used, the logs that allow us to identify issues, and even the source code that defines each step for the correct deployment of our applications, always focusing on how our infrastructure and products are updated in real time.
+This seminar/workshop aims to implement the concepts and techniques covered in Burn the Datacenter.
+Everything is performed live over real infrastructure and applications, giving the audience a look into the backstage of the process: The tools used, the logs that allow us to identify issues, and even the source code that defines each step for the correct deployment of our applications, always focusing on how our infrastructure and products are updated in real time.

-To understand how everything happens and demonstrate how to take the first step to reach this configuration, we also explain all the work habits that have allowed us to reach this point and keep improving daily.
-These habits address topics such as:
+To help understand how everything happens and demonstrate how to take the first step to reach this configuration, we also explain all the work habits that have allowed us to reach this point and keep improving daily.
+These include topics such as:

 Source code management inside repositories, following a monorepo structure (say goodbye to multirepo)